 Upon breach of this clause by any member of staff in case of reckless driving / accidents, a joint sitting shall take place to investigate acts of negligence and recklessness as well as compliance to the Asset Management Policy.
 The sitting will comprise of:

-- Legal Advisor
+- i.
+Legal Advisor

-- Human Resource Manager
+- ii.
+Human Resource Manager

-- Asset Manager and
+- iii.
+Asset Manager and

-- Chief Financial Officer
+- iv.
+Chief Financial Officer

 Private Use of Municipal Assets